markrenaud/iOSBootcamp/Module-10/README.md

 #### _a) True or False: The function URLSession.dataTask(with:completionHandler:) is synchronous._

 False.
-URLSession.dataTask(with:completionHandler:) operates asynchronously returning resuls via a completion handler closure.
+URLSession.dataTask(with:completionHandler:) operates asynchronously returning results via a completion handler closure.

 #### _b) The sleep function is synchronous and it blocks its ?????????._